 According to the Granada tourism website, there is an especially good range of teas in the Moroccan tea rooms (or Teterías) of Granada.
 Caldereria Nueva is a pedestrian street in Granada that has many Arab tea houses, Moorish craft shops, and stalls.
 There you can find aromatic teas, Moorish pastries, pancakes, and other light refreshments.

 Though the quality is poor, the variety is surprisingly good.
 This is what you will find:

 - Té Negro - Black tea that is much weaker than tea ought to be.
 You can request milk to improve the taste.

 - Tila - Lime blossom tea

-The menus in the teterias are rarely in English: just pick something at random!
-Our favorite is Té Pakistani, a black tea taken with milk and mixed with vanilla, cinnamon and cardamom pods.
+The menus in the Teterias are rarely in English: just pick something at random!
+A favorite is Té Pakistani, a black tea taken with milk and mixed with vanilla, cinnamon, and cardamom pods.

 Lavapies, a district of Madrid, also has a number of Teterias as does the Chamberí district.
 You can purchase tea at El Almacén del Té or Tea Cup, and enjoy a garden setting at El Café del Jardín which is attached to the Museo del Romanticismo, an art museum.
 Try their homemade cakes and pastries.
 Inside the cafeteria, you will feel like you’re in a vintage tea room, but outside, in the little garden, is best.